d2gex/afar_coper/readme.md

 <a id="left_off"></a>
-# 5. Resuming at "left-off"
+# 5. Resuming the script at a specific point

 Given that fetching data from Copernicus servers falls within the Big Data domain, dealing with large datasets does not come without troubles.
 The natural unreliability of the internet connection you may be using plus the spatiotemporal inconvenient